Dr Tina Joshi

 Molecular microbiology in infectious disease, clinical microbiology, molecular diagnosis of microbial infections and bacterial genomics.
 This includes supervision of PG and UG students.Currently obtaining a Post Graduate Certificate in Academic Practice for teaching responsibilities.

-As described in detail on my research pages:
+Described in detail on Tina's research pages:

 Rapid point of care detection of Antimicrobial resistant (AMR) bacteria